 The History of Italian Cinema by Gian Piero Brunetta.
 Trans.
 Jeremy Parzen.
 Princeton, New Jersey: Princeton University Press, 2009 (originally published in 2003 in Italy).

 Gian Piero Brunetta is a giant among Italian film historians, a truly eminent figure in the study and historiography of Italian film.
-Therefore, I had high hopes for this book, but unfortunately they weren’t totally realized: Brunetta’s approach and style didn’t work well for me.
-Although published by an academic press, this is pitched as more of a generalist/popular history, and therein lies the problem; essentially, it seems that this book can’t decide whether it is an academic history or a popular one, and therefore doesn’t really succeed on either score.
+Therefore, I had high hopes for this book, but unfortunately they weren’t totally realized.
+Although this English version is published by an academic press, it seems to be pitched as more of a generalist/popular history, and therein lies the problem.

 Done well, I really enjoy it when authors weave together historiography/academic history and generalist history, but here I found it an uneasy blend.
 Brunetta takes every possible opportunity to mention the activities—or usually, the shortcomings—of academic researchers.
-While it is of course appropriate in any history to sometimes make statements to the effect of ‘Little research has been done on topic X’, I thought that these kind of comments recurred a bit too often in Brunetta’s text, expressed in long-winded fashion and often with a tone approaching admonishment.
-In my opinion, a more productive approach would have been to use the fruits of research to help paint his portrait of film history, with most of the meta-commentary consigned to footnotes; this would also help the flow of the text.
+While it is of course appropriate in any history to sometimes make statements to the effect of ‘Little research has been done on topic X’, I thought that these kind of comments recurred a bit too often in Brunetta’s text, often with a tone approaching admonishment.
+For example, Brunetta calls out André Gaudreault for publishing an article that incorrectly concluded that Italy did not have a culture of carnival barking.
+Fair enough, but it seems like a strange thing to make a point of.
+In my opinion, a more productive approach would have been to use the fruits of research to help paint a portrait of film history, with most of the meta-commentary consigned to footnotes; this would also help the flow of the text.

 Don’t get me wrong, there are a lot of good points to this book.
 The History of Italian Cinema contains a lot of great information about the silent era, brings together a number of different strands of film history (social, industrial, aesthetic, political), and includes some nice analysis.
 Brunetta’s turns of phrase are often quite poetic and charming, too: “These [film] producers were scattered across Italy like spots on a leopard.”
 And who could resist the following: